abuseofnotation/category-theory-illustrated/_chapters/05_logic.md

 Although the classical truth-functional interpretation of logic works and is correct in its own right, it doesn't fit well the categorical framework that we are using here: It is too "low-level", it relies on manipulating the values of the propositions.
 According to it, the operations **and**, **or** and **implies** are just 3 of the 16 possible binary logical operations and they are not really connected to each other.

 For these and other reasons (mostly other, probably), in the 20th century a whole new school of logic was founded, called *intuitionistic logic*.
-If classical logic is based on *set theory*, intuitionistic logic is based on *category theory* and its related theories.
+If we view classical logic as based on *set theory*, then intuitionistic logic would be based on *category theory* and its related theories.
 If *classical logic* is based on Plato's theory of forms, then intuinism began with a philosophical idea originating from Kant and Schopenhauer: the idea that the world as we experience it is largely predetermined of out perceptions of it.
 As the mathematician L.E.J.
 Brouwer puts it.

 > [...] logic is life in the human brain; it may accompany life outside the brain but it can never guide it by virtue of its own power.